nevanscott/notated.org/_source/_posts/2025-04-11-check-in-with-me-in-ten-years.md

 ---
 I’ve taught UX or some variant of it for a long time, over a decade.

-And sometimes students would ask about if I imagine myself teaching UX forever
+And sometimes students would ask about if I imagine myself teaching UX forever.

 And sometimes I would joke with them.
 Well,